 - 1 cup grated parmesan cheese

 - 16 ounces pasta

-Bring a large pot of generously salted water to a boil.
+- Bring a large pot of generously salted water to a boil.

 - Add in crushed tomatoes, bring to boil and reduce to a simmer.
 Simmer about 10 minutes, while the pasta cooks.

-While sauce simmers, add your pasta to the boiling water and cook until al dente.
+- While sauce simmers, add your pasta to the boiling water and cook until al dente.
 1 – 2 minutes less than called for on the package directions.
 Drain, reserving 1 cup of pasta water.

 - To your sauce, add the heavy cream, parmesan cheese, red pepper flakes, and salt and pepper to taste.
 Add the pasta and stir to combine.
 Add pasta water, if needed, to thin the sauce a bit.